 Theo Laanen (principal trumpet) with the "Hague Philharmonic Orchestra" in the time of Mahler's third symphony performances.

 Theo Laanen with his wife Annie (Attila was his favorite dog).

 Theo Laanen was solo trumpeter with the Residentie Orkest in The Hague for 44 years.
-After his retirement, together with his son trombonist René Laanen, he wrote down his memories. -
+After his retirement he, together with his son trombonist René Laanen, his memories are recorded. -

 1520 AA Wormerveer